 Let’s heed Albert Einstein’s advice.
 He’s considered one of the most intelligent human beings who ever lived for a reason.
 We must listen to, and act on, his sage words.

 No part of this article may be reproduced in any manner without the expressed written consent of the author.

 Barbara A. Schwartz has dedicated her life to supporting the brave officers of law enforcement.
-She maintains certifications in first responder peer support by the International Critical Incident Stress Foundation (ICISF) and the Law Enforcement Alliance for Peer Support (LEAPS).
-She specializes in grief after trauma, injured officer support, suicide prevention, and traumatic stress reactions and injuries.
+She is certified in first responder peer support by the International Critical Incident Stress Foundation (ICISF) and the Law Enforcement Alliance for Peer Support (LEAPS).
+She maintains specializations in grief after trauma, injured officer support, suicide prevention, and traumatic stress reactions and injuries.